ohenriquefaria/spring-mvc-core/README.md

 # spring-mvc-core

-This a RESTFul web service project using JBoss RESTEasy, Spring, JPA and Hibernate.
+This a RESTFul web service project using JBoss RESTEasy, Spring MVC, JPA and Hibernate.

 We are going to create a service to CRUD users (name, email, password).